henrypp/simplewall/README.md

 ---
 </details>

-#### Q: How can i disable Windows Firewall?
+#### Q: How can I disable Windows Firewall?
-Start command line _as an administrator_, and enter commands below.
+Start the command line _as an administrator_, and enter the commands below.

 <details>
 <summary>Disable Windows Firewall profiles:</summary>